dawnorak/maze-solver/README.md

-# maze-solver
-A BFS-based Custom Maze Solver
+# BFS-based Custom Maze Solver

 <p>
   Create a custom maze by clicking the cells to create start cell, end cell and obstacle cells.